Have you ever wondered what all the hype is over babywearing?

 4. Dad’s Can Do It Too

-Another huge advantage to babywearing is that Dads and other family members can do it too.
+Another huge advantage of babywearing is that Dads and other family members can do it too.
 Just like with mom, babywearing can help dads to develop a more personal relationship.

 Since our son only needed me to breastfeed and comfort him when he was first born, my husband was feeling left out.
 But once my husband started wearing him in a carrier he was able to establish a strong bond with him.